 Killer ad copy is made by knowing your target audience, highlighting points of difference, and ensuring that you're providing value to a prospect.

 UltraEdit text editor.
 I've been able to take their massive existing account, make it manageable and focused on what matters.
 Along with this, we've run through pretty much every strategy out there to find what works best.
 The result has been a significantly decreased cost per conversion, more revenue, and new users that can spread the word!

 Will is the Co-Founder and CEO of BellaVix.
 He has 8+ years of experience working in eCommerce, specializing in Seller Central, Vendor Central, Amazon Advertising Platform, and DSP.
-BellaVix works with established consumer brands and private labels in strategic planning, implementation, and execution of their business plans for products across Amazon and other 3rd party marketplaces.
+BellaVix works with established consumer brands and private labels in strategic planning, implementation, and execution for products across Amazon and other 3rd party marketplaces.
 Their portfolio includes brands like Derma E, Purlisse Beauty, Think Baby, and Outward Hound.